 This is one of the most powerful exercises you can do to increase your capacity to focus.
 There are many positive testimonies from those who have begun practicing mindfulness regularly.
 Also, extensive research on mindfulness has been done and the practice was objectively found to have many benefits.
 Improved focus is one of them.
 However, there are others, such as building up your frontal lobe, which makes it easier to exercise willpower.

-Contrary to a popular belief, mindfulness is not necessary synonymous with meditation.
-It referred to a state of mind where you are in a complete focus on the activity you are currently engaged in, without letting yourself distracted by stray thoughts about something else.
+Contrary to popular belief, mindfulness is not necessarily synonymous with meditation.
+It refers to a state of mind where you are completely focused on the activity you are currently engaged in, without letting yourself be distracted by stray thoughts about something else.

-Meditation happens to be a good mindfulness exercise, because it is so simple.
-But it is not for everyone, as many find it hard to sit in the same position for prolonged periods of time while doing nothing and focusing on their breath.
+Meditation happens to be a good mindfulness exercise because it is so simple.
+But it is not for everyone, as many find it hard to sit in the same position for prolonged periods while doing nothing and focusing on their breath.

 There is a whole range of different activities that will help you to achieve the same goal.
-You can practice mindfulness by having a slow walk through in the nature while letting yourself to fully immerse in the experience.
+You can practice mindfulness by having a walk in nature while letting yourself fully immerse in the experience.
 You can do it by getting engaged in a sport.
 You can do it by enjoying intimacy with your partner.
-Essentially, any activities that helps you to keep your full attention in the now for a prolonged period of time is a mindfulness practice.
+Essentially, any activity that helps you to keep your full attention in the now for a prolonged time is a mindfulness practice.

 But I wouldn’t include video games on this list.
-Although they seemingly keep you focused in the moment, they are designed in a similar way to the other dopamine-inducing technologies.
+Although they seemingly keep you focused in the moment, they are designed similarly to the other dopamine-inducing technologies.